 Shanghai has just been announced as the official host city of ICME-14 in 2020.

-More information on:
+More information here.

 Call for suggestions for applications to ICSU

 IMU is calling for suggestions for applications to the ICSU 2016 grant program.
 Grants are up to 30,000 Euros.
 It is recommended that projects meet some of the following criteria:

 - The project fits within one of ICSU's priorities:

 a) Science and Technology for Sustainable Development